v-bulynkin/skype-export-parser/README.md

 Moreover, it is impossible to be seen which files belong to which threads in the **media** subfolder.

-## What this script do
+## What this script does
-This Powershell script tries to resolve these problems.

-It forms a local HTML file for each thread where local pictures and videos are linked and shown in a browser.
+It forms local HTML files for all Skype threads where local pictures and videos are linked and shown in a browser.

-Optionally, it is possible to sort media files by separate folders and to rename those files by dates and thread names.
+It sorts media files by separating folders and renaming those files by dates and thread names.

 ## How it works
-The script asks three questions:

-**1. Where is the main Skype export data folder?**<br>
-Enter the full path like D:\Downloads\skype-export.
-In this folder you should have a **messages.json** file and a **media** subfolder.
+The script asks where your export folder locates.
+This folder must contain a **messages.json** file and a **media** subfolder.

-**2. What is your UTC time offset?**<br>
-It is necessary for messages' timestamps conversion, because those timestamps are all in UTC in the Skype export dump.
-You need to specify the offset in decimal value, e. g. +1:30 should be entered as 1.5, -8:45 as -8.75, etc.

-**3. Do you want to sort media files by threads and rename them?**<br>
-Type 1 and press enter if you accept.
-To refuse, press enter.
+Since messages' timestamps in Skype export dumps are in UTC, the script converts them according to the timezone shift on your local computer.

 ## Precautions
 - Make sure you have enough free space on your disk because media files are copying during the process.
-- This script has been tested only on Windows 10 with Powershell 5.1 and only on one Skype export dump.
-Use Powershell 4 or newer.
+- This script has been tested only on Windows 10 with Powershell 5.1 and 7.1.3 and only on one Skype export dump.
+Anyway, use Powershell 4 or newer.
 - All links to media files inside HTML files are relative and point out to **media** subfolder.

 ## Pictures